 In the meantime, I can’t help but ponder: Is it the physical impact of HIV that leads people to treat it like a dangerous weapon?
 Or is it the scary stigma caused by its persistent association with queer people and others with damaged or limited social capital?
 If from the beginning HIV, like Legionnaire’s Disease, was a deadly scourge of mostly heterosexual people, and if almost all sexually active heterosexual people were living with HIV, would prosecutors and others be calling for felony prosecutions and sentences running decades for the sexually active among them?
 Does a prevalent heterosexual STI that has the most devastating impact on women (yes, it does cause throat and anal cancer in men and women as well) feel less in need of a criminal law response to policy makers?

-I am not suggesting that anyone with HPV or herpes or any sexually transmitted, infectious or communicable disease should now be treated like dangerous felons.
+I am definitely not suggesting that anyone with HPV or herpes or any sexually transmitted, infectious or communicable disease should now be treated like dangerous felons.

 But culturally ingrained homophobia and the related ignorance about HIV stoke public fears that go unchallenged by government health authorities paid to manage and explain health issues that affect our communities.
 And in turn we get criminal law policies that reinforce the abysmal sexual health ignorance that puts millions of us at risk.